 Overcoming the Shadow of Mini Stroke: Journey Of Recovery

-Recovering from it is a tough journey with its fair share of highs and lows.
-Knowing the expected timeline can help individuals and their families prepare for the challenges that lie ahead.
+Getting through it is a challenging journey with plenty of ups and downs.
+Understanding the general timeframe can help individuals and their loved ones navigate the obstacles ahead.

 Recovery Stage | Timeline (US Average) |